Marjorie Courtenay-Latimer

-Marjorie Eileen Doris Courtenay-Latimer (24 February 1907 – 17 May 2004) was a South African museum official, who in 1938, brought to the attention of the world the existence of the coelacanth, a fish thought to have been extinct for 65 million years.
+Marjorie Eileen Doris Courtenay-Latimer (24 February 1907 – 17 May 2004) was a South African museum official, who in 1938, brought the existence of the coelacanth, a fish thought to have been extinct for 65 million years, to the attention of the world.

 Personal life

 Courtenay-Latimer was born in East London, South Africa.
 She was the daughter of a stationmaster for South African Railways.
 She was born two months prematurely and was sickly throughout her childhood, nearly dying on one occasion due to a diphtheria infection.
 Despite her frailty, from a young age she was an avid naturalist and enjoyed outdoor activities.
 When she visited her grandmother on the coast, she was fascinated by the lighthouse on Bird Island.
 At age eleven, she vowed she would become an expert on birds.

 After school, she trained to become a nurse at King William's Town but, just before finishing her training, she was alerted to a job opening at the recently opened East London Museum, East London, Eastern Cape.
-Although never having received any formal training, she impressed her interviewers with her range of South African naturalistic knowledge and was hired at the age of twenty-four in August 1931.
+Although never having received any formal training, she impressed her interviewers with her range of South African naturalistic knowledge and was hired at the age of 24 in August 1931.

 Courtenay-Latimer spent the rest of her career at the museum, retiring first to a farm at Tsitsikamma where she wrote a book on flowers and then headed back to East London.

 She never married due to the "love of her life" dying in her twenties.